blocksds/sdk/content/basic/sprites/index.md

 A 128 bytes entry is equivalent to a 8x8 direct-color tile.
 A 256 bytes is equivalent to two tiles.

-In the sub video engine only use the mode with 128 KB of VRAM makes sense.
+In the sub video engine only the mode with 128 KB of VRAM makes sense because you can only assign up to 128 KB of VRAM for sprites.

 A simple rule to choose your mapping is to use the mode that lets you access as much memory as you have allocated for sprites and no more than that.